-In lesson 8, you have understood different types of data and learned how to write code involving the numeric and non-numeric data.
-In this lesson, you shall learn how to store the data and how to declare them.
-In Visual Basic 2019, data can be stored as variables or constants.
+In this lesson, you shall learn how to declare the data and how to store them.
+In Visual Basic 2022, data can be stored as variables or constants.
 Variables are like mailboxes in the post office.
 The content of the variable changes every now and then, just like the mailboxes.
-In Visual Basic 2019, variables are the specific areas allocated by the computer memory to store data.
+In Visual Basic 2022, variables are the specific areas allocated by the computer memory to store data.

-Like the mailboxes, you must assign a name to the variable.
-To name a variable in VB2019, you have to follow a set of rules as follows:
+Like the mailboxes, you must assign a name to the variable by following a set of rules as follows:

-Some examples of valid and invalid variable names are displayed in Table 9.1
+Some examples of valid and invalid variable names are listed in Table 9.1

-In Visual Basic 2019, you need to declare the variables before you can use them.
+In Visual Basic 2022, you must declare the variables before you can use them.
 To declare a variable, you assign a name to the variable and state its data type.
 If you fail to do so, the program will run into an error.
-Variables are usually declared in the general section of the code windows using the Dim statement.
+Variables are usually declared in the general section of the code windows using the Dim keyword.